Master of Professional Studies in Product Management > Academics

 Description:

-Product discovery is all about early risk tackling and validating the product.
+Customer and product discovery is the process of using ideation methods and minimum viable prototypes to discover and test product-market fit.
 This is best accomplished by using a sound product discovery process with validating tests that confirm your product-market fit.
+Knowing how to build and conduct tests for value, usability, feasibility, and viability are essential so you can lead products with data-driven decisions.
 These techniques and skills enable you to evangelize your product concept, and answer important questions about your product, including:

-• Can you build the business in a scalable way?
+• Can you build the business and technology in a scalable way?

 Term III — Product Delivery